seb369/MetaSIPSim/README.md

 ## Versions

+* **1.0.1:** Fixed issue where NaN abundances produced due to very short fragments were preventing read generation.
+See line 573 in SIPSim_metagenome.py and line 400 in nonSIP_metagenome.py.
 * **1.0.0:** Published version with new citation and fixed progress output for non-SIP metagenome simulation.
 * **0.1.0:** Initial commit of development version.